whizark/commitlint-config-cz/README.md

 #### `get(path: string): Object`

-Gets the `cz-customizable` config object from a path.
+Gets the cz-customizable config as an object from a path.

 ```js
 const getCzConfig = require('commitlint-config-cz/lib/cz-config').get;